Ms. Gretchen V. Anderson, CFDM, CGFM

-Ms. Anderson is a Certified Defense Financial Manager and a member of the American Society of Military Comptrollers.
-She is also a Certified Government Financial Manager and a member of the Association of Government Accountants and holds Defense Financial Management Career Program Level 3.
-She earned her Master of Business Administration degree from St. Ambrose University and her undergraduate degree from Seattle Pacific University.
+Ms. Anderson is the National President of the American Society of Military Comptrollers, a member of the Association of Government Accountants and holds Defense Financial Management Career Program Level 3 certification.
+St. Ambrose University conferred her Master of Business Administration degree and she earned her bachelor’s degree from Seattle Pacific University.

 Deputy Assistant Commandant for Resources